macloo/python-beginners/flask/part3_templates/README.md

 {% endblock %}
 ```

 Each of those two lines is a Jinja2 directive.
 Jinja2 is the [template engine](http://jinja.pocoo.org/docs/2.10/templates/) used by Flask.
-If you've used PHP, you should be able to understand pretty quickly have these directives work.
+If you've used PHP, you should be able to understand pretty quickly how these directives work.

 **block label** (in this case, the label is *content*; it can be anything) signifies the start of inserted material.
 If you have more than one **block** in your template, make sure each block has a unique label.
 The block labels must *match* what is used in the dependent templates that use this one.